COSMIC-PopSynth/COSMIC/docs/inifile/index.rst

 ----------

 ===================================  =====================================================
-``initial_samp``                     Determine how to sample your initial binaries which will be evolved
+``sampling_method``                     Determine how to sample your initial binaries which will be evolved

                                         ``independent`` : initialize the binaries with a indepdent parameter distribution